CLARITY: Contextual Linguistic Adaptation and Accent Retrieval for Dual-Bias Mitigation in Text-to-Speech Generation: Experiments

 \textbf{Object Evaluation Metrics:} To quantify the accent level of the generated speech, we calculate accent accuracy using the ECAPA-TDNN accent recognition model\footnote{\url{https://huggingface.co/Jzuluaga/accent-id-commonaccent_ecapa}}, finetuned on the accent pool (Section~\ref{sec:accent_pool}), as in RAAP.
-Speech quality is measured with NISQA~\cite{mittag2021nisqa} (1–5 scale) using its pre-trained model\footnote{\url{https://github.com/gabrielmittag/NISQA}}.
+Speech quality is measured with NISQA~\cite{mittag2021nisqa} (on a 1–5 scale) using its pre-trained model\footnote{\url{https://github.com/gabrielmittag/NISQA}}.
 Bias/Fairness of the generated speech is evaluated with the Fairness Discrepancy Rate (FDR)~\cite{de2021fairness,estevez2023study}, which quantifies disparities in false alarm/reject rates across accents, with 1 indicating perfect fairness.

-\textbf{Subject Evaluation Metrics:} We conducted human listening tests on four accented English samples (CN, SG, IN, GB).
-For each accent, 10 utterances (5F/5M) were generated from three systems: CosyVoice2 (standard text), ParlerTTS (standard text), and CLARITY.
-Native speakers of each accent (fluent in English), rated corresponding samples (e.g., Chinese listeners for Chinese-accented English\footnote{The setting assumes that Chinese listeners are more sensitive to Chinese-accented English speech.}).
-There were 4F/4M listeners for CN/SG and 2F/2M for IN/GB.
+\textbf{Subject Evaluation Metrics:} We conducted human listening tests on four of the accented English sample sets (CN, SG, IN, GB).
+For each accent, 10 utterances (5F$+$5M) were generated from three frameworks: CosyVoice2, ParlerTTS, and CLARITY (employing RAAP and linguistic text adaptation).
+Native speakers of each accent who are fluent in English, rated corresponding samples (e.g., Chinese listeners for Chinese-accented English\footnote{The assumption is that Chinese listeners are more sensitive to Chinese-accented English speech and vice-versa.}).
+The listening test volunteers comprised 4F$+$4M listeners for CN and for SG accented English while 2F$+$2M responded for each of IN and GB accented tests.
 Samples were evaluated on a 1–5 scale for naturalness, accent accuracy, age, gender consistency, and overall instruction match.